 The main point of customer service departments is to ensure your customers are taken care of and satisfied.
 A satisfied customer is a return buyer and will recommend you to friends and family.
 An unsatisfied customer will likely never return, oftentimes without a complaint or explanation.

-While it can be tempting to save every last dime, cutting costs at the expense of customer experience is never wise.
+While it's tempting to save every last dime, cutting costs at the expense of customer experience is never wise.
 Instead, balance costs with outsourcing your customer service to a call center that will represent your brand the way your own staff would.

-Anna Attkisson also contributed to the reporting and writing in this article.
+Max Freedman and Anna Attkisson contributed to the reporting and writing in this article.
 Some source interviews were conducted for a previous version of this article.